 Contact us at submissions (at) underwaternewyork (dot) com with questions, suggestions, ideas, or possible collaborations.

 Nicki Pombier Berger, Founding Editor: Nicki is an oral historian, educator, and interdisciplinary artist.
 She teaches at The New School for Drama, and has an MA in Oral History from Columbia University, an MFA in Writing from Sarah Lawrence College, and a Bachelor of Science in the Foreign Service from Georgetown University.
 She is an organizing member of Works on Water.
 More about her work beyond Underwater New York can be found here.

 Nicole Haroutunian, Editor: Nicole works as a museum educator and teaching artist.
 She is the author of the short story collection Speed Dreaming (Little A, 2015).
-Her writing has appeared or is forthcoming in Post Road, Tin House's Open Bar, HOW Journal, Newtown Literary, Vol. 1 Brooklyn, and elsewhere.
+Her writing has appeared in Joyland, Post Road, Tin House's Open Bar, HOW Journal, Newtown Literary, Vol. 1 Brooklyn, and elsewhere.
 She is also co-founder of the reading series Halfway There.
 She holds a BA from Vassar College and an MFA from Sarah Lawrence College.
 She lives in Woodside, Queens, on a street that was once a stream.

 Underwater New York gives special thanks to Dan Selzer for ongoing A/V and design support, to Jill Peterson for help with our website, to Adrian Kinloch for designing our logo and original site, to Ben Greenman and Chris Bonanos for inspiration, and to Eric Fetherston for four years of server service, and for emailing Nicki the article that started it all.